AlexanderIbrahim1/pimc-sim/PLAN.md

 classical_image
   - better, but a bit wordy?

+timeslice
+  - lecture notes from Ceperley actually mention it specifically

 ## Changing the Worldline interface
 Right now, the (incorrectly named) "worldline" is a vector of points all at the same timeslice